 We especially want to increase involvement of younger students and students from underrepresented groups.
 Representing students with the greatest possible variety of personal experiences will increase our ability to identify areas of need so that we can make positive change.
 With the supportive leadership that we currently have in the SSAR, students can make substantial contributions to the future of our field.
 We really are the future of herpetology.

-If you are a student who would like to join the Student Participation Committee, please contact Jessica Tingle (email@example.com).
+If you are a student who would like to join the Student Participation Committee, please contact the current chair of the committee, whose name and information is listed on SSAR’s committee page.
 We welcome students of any level: high school, undergrad, grad, and folks in between degrees.